kaveena/myopic-oracle/README.md

 The experiments can be stopped and restarted at any time with the same command.

 # Results
 The results of the experiment are generated in results/Graphs.
+On a single GTX 1080Ti the experiments for LeNet-5 took about 7min, CIFAR10 about 36min and 18h for ResNet-20.